-2.1 Notices to competitors will be posted in the vicinity of the marina launch ramp.
+2.1 Notices to competitors will be posted on the bulletin board outside of the SBYC Clubhouse.

 2.2 The race committee may provide unofficial communication at any time by hail.
 Any communication not governed by the rules is unofficial communication.
 A request for redress may not be based on any aspect of unofficial communication, including content, timeliness, existence, or failure to hear.
 This changes RRS 62.1(a).